WebAssembly/tool-conventions/Linking.md

 section they apply to, and must be sequenced in the module after that section.

-Relocation contain the following fields:
+Relocations contain the following fields:

 | Field      | Type                | Description                    |
 | -----------| ------------------- | ------------------------------ |